News

 The updates introduce expanded AI capabilities within Pi App Studio, particularly for customization.
 Creators of chatbots and custom apps can now leverage AI to generate logos, automating visual design elements.
 In the chatbot workflow, AI can also generate welcome messages, providing creators with initial content to edit as needed.

 Further, the studio supports AI-assisted editing for iterative improvements.
 This allows users to refine chatbots and custom apps directly in the creation process, maintaining control while leveraging automation for efficiency.
-As stated in the official blog post: "These capabilities make it easier for creators to refine their products while maintaining creative flexibility."
+As stated in the official blog post on October 17: "These capabilities make it easier for creators to refine their products while maintaining creative flexibility."

 These AI tools operate within the existing app creation framework, where users input prompts or parameters to guide generation.
 The integration avoids the need for external software, keeping the process contained within Pi's ecosystem.